 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

-+ ++/-? ++/-? +/- +/-
++ ++? ++/-? ++/-? +/- +/-

-- 3.39 Option 1 would result in an increase in the density of development in Cambridge, and therefore an increase in population.
+- 3.41 Option 1 would result in an increase in the density of development in Cambridge, and therefore an increase in population.
 Residents would have good access to services and facilities, which would improve equalities by benefitting those with protected characteristics (Equality Act 2010), particularly those who are less mobile, such as the elderly or disabled, and could strengthen inclusivity and community cohesion.
-Therefore, Option 1 is expected to have a minor positive effect against this objective. - 3.40 Both Options 2 and 3 could see the creation of new infrastructure, such as schools, local centres and green spaces, which could act as a focal point of community life.
-However, with regard to Option 2, the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
+Therefore, Option 1 is expected to have a minor positive effect against this objective. - 3.42 Option 2 is likely to be of sufficient scale to create a new cohesive community with its own identity, as well as deliver a range of homes, jobs, services and facilities to meet different needs.
+It is also well located to the existing urban area, and therefore creates opportunities to be integrated with, and also serve, existing communities, although there could be disruption whilst it is developed.
+It is therefore considered likely to have significant positive effects against this objective, albeit with uncertainty. - 3.43 Options 3 and 4 could see the creation of new infrastructure, such as schools, local centres and green spaces, which could act as a focal point of community life.
+With regard to Option 3, the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
 Although an urban extension can achieve its own sense of place, integration with the existing urban areas and communities will be important if negative effects on existing communities are to be avoided.
-With respect to new settlements, it can take many years for their delivery and to achieve a scale and critical mass that generate a strong sense of community.
+With respect to new settlements under Option 4, it can take many years for their delivery and to achieve a scale and critical mass that generate a strong sense of community.
 They involve building new communities from scratch which can prove challenging and cohesiveness can depend upon both the quality and design of development, and its delivery to schedule.
+Overall, both

-Overall, both options are likely to have a mixed significant positive effect with uncertain minor negative effects. - 3.41 Option 4 would result in an increase in development at villages across Greater Cambridge, which could help support the vitality and viability of these villages and help to support community cohesion.
+- options are likely to have a mixed significant positive effect with uncertain minor negative effects. - 3.44 Option 5 would result in an increase in development at villages across Greater Cambridge, which could help support the vitality and viability of these villages and help to support community cohesion.
 However, more dispersed development could place increasing pressure on existing services and facilities within these villages if sufficient investment to maintain and improve them is not forthcoming.
-Therefore, Option 4 is likely to have a mixed minor positive and minor negative effect against this objective. - 3.42 An increase in development along key public transport corridors with good access to Cambridge as set out in Option 5 may benefit those who are less mobile, with a positive effect on inclusivity.
+Therefore, Option 5 is likely to have a mixed minor positive and minor negative effect against this objective. - 3.45 An increase in development along key public transport corridors with good access to Cambridge as set out in Option 6 may benefit those who are less mobile, with a positive effect on inclusivity.
 However, it may be more challenging for development along public transport corridors to achieve a coherent sense of community and place, depending upon where particular developments come forward under this option and their relationship to existing communities.
-Therefore, Option 5 is considered to have mixed minor positive and minor negative effects.
+Therefore, Option 6 is considered to have mixed minor positive and minor negative effects.